frconor-ebook/meditations/_posts/2025-09-26-the-holy-rosary.md

 "Did he ever tell you before that?"
 "Yes, the week before that."

-Fulton Sheen says, "Well, I wouldn\'t pay too much attention to him if I were you.
-He\'s very repetitive; he can\'t be very sincere."
+Fulton Sheen says, "Well, I wouldn't pay too much attention to him if I were you.
+He's very repetitive; he can't be very sincere."

 People in love say the same things.
-They don\'t necessarily come out with new words every time that they start a conversation.Supercalifragilisticexpialidocious.
+They don't necessarily come out with new words every time that they start a conversation.
+Supercalifragilisticexpialidocious.
 They say the same things.

 In the Rosary, we say the same things.
-We remind Our Lady that she\'s beautiful.
+We remind Our Lady that she's beautiful.
 "Hail Mary, full of grace.
 The Lord is with you."

-These are wonderful compliments that we pay to the Mother of God---things she loves to hear, like every woman loves to hear that she\'s beautiful.
+These are wonderful compliments that we pay to the Mother of God---things she loves to hear, like every woman loves to hear that she's beautiful.

 We remind her of her vocation, that crucial moment in her life:

-"In the sixth month the angel Gabriel was sent by God to a town in Galilee called Nazareth, to a virgin betrothed to a man named Joseph of the House of David, and the virgin\'s name was Mary.
+"In the sixth month the angel Gabriel was sent by God to a town in Galilee called Nazareth, to a virgin betrothed to a man named Joseph of the House of David, and the virgin's name was Mary.
 He went in and said to her, 'Hail Mary, full of grace, the Lord is with you.'
 She was deeply disturbed by these words and asked herself what this greeting could mean" (Luke 1:26-29).

 Our Lady loves to be reminded of those moments.
 We call on all her power in and through the Rosary.
 The power of Mary is very great.

 There was a lady in Nigeria once who told a friend of hers who was not a Catholic that she would collect her from hospital.
-She\'d had an operation.
+She'd had an operation.
 She went there to the hospital to collect her friend to drive her home.

-The friend asked if on the way home they could pass by the witch doctor, because although she\'d had the surgical operation, she wanted to just make sure that everything was as it should be, to use all the means.
+The friend asked if on the way home they could pass by the witch doctor, because although she'd had the surgical operation, she wanted to just make sure that everything was as it should be, to use all the means.

-The Catholic lady wasn\'t very comfortable about this.
-She\'d never been to a witch doctor before and she knew it wasn\'t right.
+The Catholic lady wasn't very comfortable about this.
+She'd never been to a witch doctor before and she knew it wasn't right.
 But she had promised to drive her friend home, so she felt she had to sort of go along with her.

 When her friend went into the witch doctor, she decided to go in also because she was curious to see what he was going to say and do.

 The witch doctor sat at a little table with a few stones on the table in front of him.
 When the lady came in, he took these stones and he rattled them a little bit, and then threw them onto the table.

 The stones were meant to spread out so that the witch doctor could read the stones.
-But this time the stones didn\'t spread out.
+But this time the stones didn't spread out.
 They stayed together in a clump on the table.

 He took them and he shook them again.
 But then the same thing happened.
-The stones didn\'t spread out.
-The witch doctor said: "This is very unusual; this hasn\'t happened before."
+The stones didn't spread out.
+The witch doctor said: "This is very unusual; this hasn't happened before."

 And a third time he took the stones, and he rattled them a little bit in his hands, and he threw them onto the table.
-And still they didn\'t spread out.
+And still they didn't spread out.
 They stayed in a clump in the middle of the table.

-The witch doctor said: "There\'s some power at work here that\'s greater than my power.
+The witch doctor said: "There's some power at work here that's greater than my power.
 Empty your pockets, both of you."

 They emptied their pockets, and out of the pocket of the lady who was a Catholic came her rosary beads.

-The witch doctor said: "That\'s what\'s impeding my power.
-Now get out of here, both of you, and don\'t ever come back."
+The witch doctor said: "That's what's impeding my power.
+Now get out of here, both of you, and don't ever come back."

 So---testimony of witch doctor about the power of the Rosary.
-He\'d obviously bumped into Our Lady on a previous occasion.
+He'd obviously bumped into Our Lady on a previous occasion.

-Pope St. John Paul says, "The Rosary...goes to the very heart of Christian life; it offers a familiar yet fruitful spiritual and educational opportunity for personal contemplation, the formation of the People of God, and the new evangelization."
+Pope St. John Paul says, "The Rosary...goes to the very heart of Christian life; it offers a familiar yet fruitful spiritual and educational opportunity for personal contemplation, the formation of the People of God, and the new evangelization" (*ibid*.).

 These are great perspectives that the Holy Father is opening up: an opportunity for personal contemplation, for the formation of the People of God, for the new evangelization.